- CS2

 |---|---|---|

-| Under 600 | Very low | Players who want maximum control and larger arm movement |
+| Under 600 | Very low sensitivity | Best for players who want maximum control and have enough mousepad space. |

-| 600–1000 | Low to medium | Precise rifling, tracking, and stable crosshair control |
+| 600–1000 | Low to medium sensitivity | Good for stable crosshair placement, rifling, and precise tracking. |

-| 1000–1600 | Medium to fast | Balanced aim with quicker turning |
+| 1000–1600 | Medium to fast sensitivity | Good for players who want a balance between control and quicker turning. |

-| 1600+ | Fast | Players who prefer faster movement and smaller mouse travel |
+| 1600+ | Fast sensitivity | Better for players who prefer small mouse movement, faster reactions, or wide-FOV games. |

 Frequently Asked Questions

-Multiply your DPI by your in-game sensitivity.
+Multiply your mouse DPI by your in-game sensitivity.

 Formula: